-- Finally, send a copy of Form A and original of C to the Criminal Division Manager at the Superior Court.
+- Finally, send a copy of Form A and the original of C to the Criminal Division Manager at the Superior Court.
 This should be no more than five days after the original copy A.

-If you cannot afford the $100, you could request court staff at Superior or Municipal Courts, to help you with how to apply for a waiver on your filing fee.
+If you cannot afford the $100, you could request court staff at Superior or Municipal Courts to help you with how to apply for a waiver on your filing fee.

 Bonus recommendation: Have a checklist of each of the above steps to help with the appealing process so that you get it right.